NashTech-Labs/Selenium_S3_Artifacts/README.md

 # Selenium with S3 Bucket Integration

-This project publishes Selenium test artifacts to an Amazon S3 Bucket account.
+This project publishes Selenium test artifacts to an Amazon S3 Bucket.

 ## Prerequisites